This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Failure to deliver the baby in time, causing oxygen loss

-- Dropping the infant shortly after birth, causing brain damage
+- Dropping the infant shortly after birth resulting in brain damage

 Making a successful claim for compensation requires proving certain facts: